Download your city brochures electronically

 Annexations are handled on a case by case basis.
 Annexations must be approved by the township.
 Some townships already have areas pre-approved for “Orderly Annexation” into the City.
 Final approval of annexations is done by the State Planning Agency.
 Anyone interested in pursuing an annexation should contact both the City of Buffalo and their Township officers.

 The application procedure is the same for major variances and conditional use permits.
 State Statutes mandate the public notification process.
 When a major variance or conditional use permit is requested all property owners within 350 feet of the requesting party must be notified and a public hearing held.
 This notification must be done at least 10 days prior to the hearing.
 It is done by mail and by publication in the Wright County Journal Press.
 The public hearings are held at the monthly Planning Commission meetings on the second Monday of the month.
 In order to meet notification and publication requirements, the application along with all necessary information and filing fees must be submitted by the third Friday of the month.
-The application form can be picked up at the administration counter in City Center.
+The application form can be picked up at the administration counter at the City Center.

 Once a completed application is received, it is reviewed by the City planning consultants.
 These consultants charge an hourly fee for their services.
 Their fee must be paid by the applicant.
 When an application is received, the City will collect the filing fee plus an estimate of what the planner’s fee will be.